Adjusting to a New Normal: Living with Type 2 Diabetes

 Explaining Diabetes to the Kids I Work With

-One of the more unexpected challenges has been explaining my diabetes to the kids I work with.
-Kids are naturally curious, and when they see my sensor, they always have questions.
-The biggest one?
+One of the more unexpected challenges has been explaining diabetes to the kids I work with.
+Kids are naturally curious, and when they see my sensor, they have questions.
+The most common one?

 “Can I rip it off?”

-Then came the inevitable question:“Will I catch it if you touch me?”
+Then came the question that broke my heart.
+“Will I catch it if you touch me?”

-I’ll never forget the moment a little girl looked at me, wide-eyed with fear, and told me she didn’t want me to touch her because she thought she could catch diabetes like a cold.
+I’ll never forget the moment a little girl looked up at me, wide-eyed and scared, and said she didn’t want me to touch her because she thought she could catch diabetes.
 My heart sank.

-Another question?“Did you eat too much sugar growing up?”
+Another common question?
+“Did you eat too much sugar growing up?”

-That one always stings.
-There’s such a huge misconception that diabetes is just a consequence of bad eating habits, but it’s so much more complicated than that.
-Trying to explain medical conditions to kids?
-That’s a challenge in itself.
+That one stings every time.
+There’s such a huge misconception that diabetes is caused by poor eating habits.
+It’s so much more complex than that.
+Explaining medical conditions to kids is tough.

 Looking Up to My Sister-in-Law

-If there’s anyone I look up to through all of this, it’s my sister-in-law.
-She has Type 1 diabetes, and I know that what she deals with is ten times worse than what I’m going through.
-But the thing is—I’ve never once heard her complain about it.
-She handles it with so much grace, strength, and resilience, and it gives me hope that I can do the same.
+If there’s anyone I look up to in all of this, it’s my sister-in-law.
+She has Type 1 diabetes, and I know what she deals with is even more intense than what I’m facing.
+But the thing is, I’ve never once heard her complain.
+She handles it with grace, strength, and so much resilience.
+Watching her gives me hope that I can do the same.

 Finding My New Normal

-I’m still learning how to balance it all—how to manage my blood sugar, how to explain my diagnosis to people without feeling like I am my diagnosis, and how to navigate the emotional ups and downs that come with it.
-Some days, I feel strong.
-Other days, I feel overwhelmed.
-But at the end of the day, I refuse to let this define me.
+I’m still figuring it all out.
+I’m learning how to manage my blood sugar, how to talk about my diagnosis without feeling like it defines me, and how to deal with the emotional rollercoaster that comes with it.
+Some days I feel strong.
+Other days I feel completely overwhelmed.
+But one thing I know for sure is that I won’t let this define me.

-Yes, diabetes is a part of my life now.
-But it’s just that—a part.
-It’s not all of me.
-And every day, I’m learning how to live my life on my terms, not on diabetes’.
+Yes, diabetes is part of my life now.
+But that’s all it is—just a part.
+It’s not everything.
+And every day, I’m learning how to live my life on my terms, not on diabetes’ terms.

 Comments